RCAF and Canadian aviation history: 23 Feb 1909 - Mar 31 1924

 Lieutenant William F. Sharpe, c1914.

 04 Feb 1915.
-Lieutenant William F. Sharpe becomes Canada’s first military aviation fatality when he is killed on his first solo flight during a training flight at Shoreham, England.
+Lieutenant William F. Sharpe becomes Canada’s first military aviation fatality when he was killed on his first solo flight during a training flight at Shoreham, England.
 According to the Globe, “London, Feb.
 4. –Lieutenant William F. Sharpe of the Canadian contingent, attached to the Royal Army Flying Corps, was killed this afternoon while making his first flight unaccompanied.
 The accident happened at Shoreham, where he had been underinstruction for about a fortnight.
 Piloting a Maurice Farman biplane, he made a flight up the Adur Valley.
 He was descending, and when he had aboutreached the ground his machine was seen to tip nose downwards abruptly and then fell in a heap.
 When assistance arrived Sharpe was still breathing, buthe died almost immediately.
 His machine was smashed to pieces04 Feb 1915.
 Lieutenant William F. Sharpe becomes Canada’s first military aviation fatality when he is killed during a training flight at Shoreham, England.

 20 May 1915.
 The first flight took place at Long Branch, Toronto, Ontario, Canada’s first designated airfield.